AdrianMiozga/Franko/README.md

 ## Login

-Log in with Facebook, Twitter
+Log in with Email, Facebook, Twitter

 ## UI